TobiasAntiGravity/pysystemtrade_ecosystem/README.md

 Created a new gmail account for the task.
 Had to change setting in gmail account to allow "less secure access".
 Whitelisted the created gmail address.
 Still ended in junk - had to mark as non junk

-### docker-compose.yml
-The `GIT_TOKEN` arg variable under pysystemstrade>build>args must recieve the github personal access token.
-This is needed for the pull of the private version of the private_pysystemtrade repo. (this assumes your repo is in github)

 ## Misc useful commands
 To handle all of the containers in the environment simultaionously use compose;